Top Time Saving Tips To Speed Up Your Job Search [In Singapore]

 There is a tendency to forward applications as they are.
 The motivation to tailor-make an application can reduce, as you grow frustrated after unsuccessful applications.
 Resist those temptations.
 The most important aspect of shortlisting today is the ability to customise your application.

 Some shortlisting firms use keywords.
 The software only picks applicants with the right keywords in their CV’s.
 They want the best fit.
 Make your application the best fit they have.
-Use your current CV as a template in every application.
+Use your current CV and cover letter as a template in every application.

 Consider Professional Help

-Professional CV writing and editing can be a game changer for you.
+Professional CV writing, a cover letter and editing can be a game changer for you.
 However, be warned that there are dishonest players in this industry.
 They don’t have the experience and skills required to help a job applicant.
 Essentially, a professional resume writer should interview you beforehand.

 He or she should know what type of job you want, the companies you would like to interest, career interests and goals, among many other things.
 Without that information, he or she will give you a good piece of literature, not a customised resume.
 Do your homework right about the company you are hiring.